Natural Coiled Curls

 The main causes of this ‘patchy’ hair loss are sleeping in rollers, using too-tight rollers or wearing very tight braids (especially in children).
 The reason why these methods cause traction loss is that they constantly pull at your hair, causing breakage and plucking hair out from the roots.
 It’s very important to catch this type of hair loss early on, as over time it can damage your hair follicles and lead to permanent loss of hair.

-It’s vital to use a specialized and ultra-hydrating conditioner on African-Caribbean hair.
-Conditioners fall in two categories – pre-shampoo and post-shampoo.
-Both need to be used frequently to keep African-Caribbean hair looking its best.
+It’s vital to use a specialized and ultra-hydrating conditioner on natural coiled curls.
+Conditioners fall in two categories – pre-shampoo and post-shampoo both need to be used frequently to keep curls looking there best.
 Look for products labeled ‘moisturizing’, ‘re-moisturizing’, ‘emollient’, ‘deep conditioning’, ‘elasticizing’, ‘penetrative’ and/or ‘intensive’.
 It’s best to avoid the heavy, oily types of styling products.
 Although many are labeled ‘oil free’, they leave an unpleasant coating on your hair that dust and dirt cling to.
 This gives hair a dull, greasy look instead of providing a healthy shine.